Get Everyone Involved

 - Consider hosting a group wellness challenge with weekly themes or goals.

 - Work with a local grocery store to promote National Nutrition Month® with posters and handouts.

 - Conduct a virtual supermarket tour to provide label reading opportunities and information about healthy food choices.
 Have one person follow you with a camera while you conduct a tour for people who join online.
 Offer a special tour for kids focused on selecting healthy snacks.
-Provide "Smart Snacking Tips for Kids" National Nutrition Month® brochures and copies of selected National Nutrition Month® activity sheets.
+Provide "20 Healthy Snacks for Kids" National Nutrition Month® brochures and copies of selected National Nutrition Month® activity sheets.